English Curriculum at Anglesey

 knowledge, skills and passion for language

 At Anglesey, we believe that the three strands of the language curriculum – spoken language, reading, and writing – are interwoven.
 Spoken language is the basis for literacy development, particularly in the early primary years.
 Children need oral language skills in order to be proficient in reading and writing and they need to be proficient readers in order to further develop their oral language and writing skills.
 We ensure that there are plenty of opportunities for children to talk, share experiences and explain their thinking.
-We use Letters and Sounds to plan and sequence the teaching of phonics across EYFS and Year 1, which enables children to develop knowledge of sounds and letters, ensuring they have opportunities to read at their phonic phase.
+We use Read, Write, Inc. for the teaching of phonics across EYFS and Year 1, which enables children to develop knowledge of sounds and letters, ensuring they have opportunities to read at their phonic phase.
 This is accompanied by lots of listening to and sharing stories, rhymes, songs and poems and retelling familiar stories in their own words.
 We also try to activate prior knowledge and provide experiences so that children have the knowledge they need to understand what they can decode.
 We follow the National Curriculum for the teaching of English.

 During English lessons, through using high-quality texts, immersing children in vocabulary rich learning environments and ensuring a carefully planned mastery approach to the English curriculum, we aim to enable all learners to develop a love of reading, creative writing and purposeful spoken language.
+We use Ark English Mastery as a basis for our English curriculum.
 English at Anglesey Primary Academy is not only a daily lesson but is at the cornerstone of the entire curriculum.
 It is embedded within all our lessons and we will strive for a high level of English for all.

 Reading at Anglesey